zoho/zohocrm-typescript-sdk/README.md

 ## Environmental Setup

-NodeJS SDK is installable through **npm**. **npm** is a tool for dependency management in NodeJS.
+TypeScript SDK is installable through **npm**. **npm** is a tool for dependency management in TypeScript.
 SDK expects the following from the client app.

 - Client app must have Node(version 12 and above)

-- NodeJS SDK must be installed into client app through **npm**.
+- TypeScript SDK must be installed into client app through **npm**.

 ## Including the SDK in your project